uohzxela/clean-code-ruby/README.md

 ### Method names should say what they do
 Poorly named methods add to the code reviewer's cognitive load at best, and mislead the code reviewer at worst.
-Strive to capture the the precise intent when naming methods.
+Strive to capture the precise intent when naming methods.

 **Bad:**
 ```ruby